-The Impactful Research Award was not given in 2022
+The 2023 Impactful Research Award was presented on January 10, 2023

-The 2021 Impactful Research Award Committee was:
+The 2023 Impactful Research Award Committee was: